anh-tong/anh-tong.github.io/_posts/2021-10-14-diffusion-process.md

 ## Calculation of Expectations and PDEs

-This section provide a connection between computing the expectation of diffusion process on the boundary and the corresponding PDEs.
+This section provides a connection between computing the expectation of a diffusion process on the boundary and the corresponding PDE.

 Again, the SDE is written bellow but with a boundary